 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR SELENIUM IN FRESHWATER, NEWPORT BAY WATERSHED

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by Permittees discharging into the Newport Bay watershed as indicated in Appendix 1.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by Permittees discharging into the Newport Bay watershed as indicated in Appendix 1.
 The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Selenium TMDL for freshwater in the Newport Bay watershed.
-The compliance deadline of June 20, 2049 specified in the Basin Plan has not passed.
+The Phase I compliance deadline was June 20, 2025.
+The Phase II compliance deadline is 30 years after the effective date of reconsidered selenium TMDLs.
+Phase II actions must commence on June 20, 2027, if reconsidered selenium TMDLs are not in effect at that time.
+Appendix 9 may be reopened if necessary to implement revisions to the TMDLs or implementation schedule in the Basin Plan.
+The compliance deadline specified in the Basin Plan has not passed.

-Permittees must carry out an effective portfolio of projects and programs for the control of metals in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.
+Permittees must make appropriate efforts to control selenium in stormwater and authorized non-stormwater runoff from their MS4s in order to attain the WQBELs outlined below.
+The WQBELs must be attained as soon as possible, but not later than the date specified.

 WQBELs for Selenium

+Permittees must comply with any of the following WLAs as soon as possible but no later than 30 years from the Reconsidered TMDL effective date (see Basin Plan, Chapter 6, section 4.c):

-By June 20, 2049, discharges of selenium in runoff from MS4s to Newport Bay at Costa Mesa Channel must not exceed concentrations of 5 µg Se/L in the water column.
+CTR-based Water Column WLAs: Discharges of selenium in dry-weather runoff from MS4s to Newport Bay at Costa Mesa Channel must not exceed concentrations of 5 µg Se/L in the water column.

 This WQBEL is derived from the CTR and expressed as an arithmetic mean that is calculated semi-annually.
 The first semi-annual period used to calculate the arithmetic mean is April 1 through September 30.
 The second semi-annual period is October 1 through March 31.

-This WQBEL applies to dry-weather conditions and wet-weather runoff produced by up to but excluding 0.1 inches of rain.
-Rainfall is measured at the Tustin-Irvine Ranch Rain Gauge Station.
-Demonstrations of attainment of the WQBEL must represent these same conditions.
+This WQBEL applies to dry-weather conditions.
+Dry-weather conditions exclude days with 0.1 inches of rain or more and the following 3 days.
+Rainfall is measured at the Tustin-Irvine Ranch Rain Gauge Station or an alternative station approved by the Executive Officer.
+Demonstrations of compliance with the WQBEL must represent these same conditions.

+Conditional Mass-based WLAs: Applies when a discharger participates in an approved Offset and Trading Program AND offsets the entirety of their discharge (concentration x flow), including any offset ratio.
+Requirements for the Offset and Trading Program are found in Section II below.

+Tissue-based Water Column WLAs:

-By June 20, 2049, discharges of selenium in runoff from MS4s to the San Diego Creek must not exceed concentrations of 10 µg Se/L in the water column.
+Discharges of selenium in dry-weather runoff from MS4s to the San Diego Creek, the Santa Ana-Delhi Channel, and the Big Canyon Wash must not exceed concentrations in the water column equivalent to the default values for the Tissue-based Water Column WLAs:

+10 µg Se/L for discharges to the San Diego Creek; AND

+11 µg Se/L for discharges to the Santa Ana-Delhi Channel; AND

+1 µg Se/L for discharges to the Big Canyon Wash.

 This WQBEL is based on probable water column concentrations that are expected to achieve tissue-based numeric TMDL targets and are derived from the biodynamic model, as detailed in the Linkage Analysis of the Selenium TMDL.

-This WQBEL applies to dry-weather conditions and wet-weather runoff produced by up to but excluding 0.1 inches of rain.
-Rainfall is measured at the Tustin-Irvine Ranch Rain Gauge Station.
-Demonstrations of attainment of the WQBEL must represent these same conditions.

-By June 20, 2049, discharges of selenium in runoff from MS4s to the Santa Ana-Delhi Channel must not exceed concentrations of 11 µg Se/L in the water column.

-This WQBEL is based on probable water column concentrations that are expected to achieve tissue-based numeric TMDL targets and are derived from the biodynamic model, as detailed in the Linkage Analysis of the Selenium TMDL.

-This WQBEL applies to dry weather conditions and wet weather runoff produced by up to but excluding 0.1 inches of rain.
-Rainfall is measured at the Tustin-Irvine Ranch Rain Gauge Station.
-Demonstrations of attainment of the WQBEL must represent these same conditions.

-By June 20, 2049, discharges of selenium in runoff from MS4s to the Big Canyon Wash must not exceed concentrations of 1 µg Se/L in the water column.

-This WQBEL is based on probable water column concentrations that are expected to achieve tissue-based numeric TMDL targets and are derived from the biodynamic model, as detailed in the Linkage Analysis of the Selenium TMDL.
+Future data may warrant revising the assumptions and factors of the biodynamic model.
+The Santa Ana Water Board can reopen this permit to modify the WQBELs based on such updated modeling without amending the Basin Plan.
+Any such modification to the allocations will be subject to a public review process that may be broader in scope than the permit amendment.